flexera-public/policy_templates/security/azure/sql_publicly_accessible_managed_instance/README.md

 When a publicly accessible Azure SQL Managed Instance is detected, an email action is triggered automatically to notify the specified users of the incident.
 Users then have multiple actions that they are able to take after approval:

 - *delete* - deletes the Azure SQL managed instance
-- *Note: by default *delete* action has been disabled, the user can follow the steps mentioned in "To enable delete action" section above to enable delete action.*
 - *disable public data endpoint* - modifies the configuration of virtual network of the particular SQL managed instance that allows public accessibility.

 ## Input Parameters